jason-davey/studio/PLAYBOOK.md

     - You can save the current state of Version A or B (headline, sub-headline, CTA, and campaign focus) locally.
     - Enter a name in "Save Version ...
 Content As:" and click "Save Content".
     - Saved configurations appear in the "Managed A/B Hero Configurations" list, allowing you to load them back into the forms or delete them.
-- **JSON Generation:** The tool automatically generates the JSON string for `heroConfig` for Version A and B. You can **Copy** or **Download** this JSON.
+- **JSON Generation:** The tool automatically generates the JSON string for `heroConfig` for Version A and B. You can **Copy** or **Download** this JSON from within each Version's card.
 This is what you'll use in Firebase.
 - **Preview A/B Versions:** Click "Render A/B Versions for Preview".
 This opens the `/landing-preview` page with both Hero Version A and B (as currently configured in the forms) displayed side-by-side.
-- Once satisfied, click "Proceed to Deployment Steps".
+- Once satisfied, click "Proceed to Deployment Steps" or open the Step 5 accordion.

 ### 3.5.
 Step 5: Prepare for Deployment
 - This panel provides instructions for using the JSON generated in Step 4 with Firebase Remote Config and A/B Testing.